Text and Patterns: For Effective Chain of Thought, It Takes Two to Tango: Role of Text

-\fbox{ } We test this hypothesis to determine the role of text in the performance of \cotp.
-Following the same methodology as symbols and patterns, we employ various tailored counterfactual prompts in which we retain the entire symbols and patterns, while altering the text or grammar.
-Note that the practicality of the counterfactual experiments for text is contingent on the nature of the target task.
-In addition, because there is no text in \sorting, we did not conduct counterfactual experiments in this dataset. \Cref{tab:text} summarizes the results and shows sample thought for each counterfactual prompt.
+Following the same methodology as symbols and patterns, we employ various tailored counterfactual prompts to retain the entire symbols and patterns, while altering the text or grammar.
+We present a subset of results in \Cref{tab:text_main_text}, and defer additional analysis and results to \Cref{sec:role_of_text_appendix}.